AdamJSc/prediction-league/docs/domain-knowledge.md

 * Each Token also has an `ExpiresAt` timestamp, representing the point at which it can no longer be considered active.

-* Tokens have one of four types:
+* Tokens represent one of four types:
-    * `Auth` Tokens are used to identify a session cookie.
+    * `Auth` Tokens are used to identify a user's session.
 They have a duration of 60 minutes before expiring and their Value represents the [Entry](#entry) ID associated with the session.
     * `Entry Registration` Tokens are generated as single-use in order to facilitate the payment step that follows creating an Entry.
 They have a duration of 10 minutes before expiring and their Value represents the associated [Entry](#entry) ID.
     * `Magic Login` Tokens are used as part of a magic login link.
 They have a duration of 10 minutes before expiring and their Value represents the [Entry](#entry) ID associated with requested magic login.
     * `Prediction` Tokens are generated as single-use in order to facilitate the creation of a new Entry Prediction.
-    They have a duration of 10 minutes before expiring and their Value represents the associated [Entry](#entry) ID.
+    They have a duration of 60 minutes before expiring and their Value represents the associated [Entry](#entry) ID.

 * At the moment, there is no clean-up process for Tokens that have expired without being redeemed/consumed.
 A bulk-delete agent method has been implemented although is not yet invoked as part of a cron job etc. This should ideally be reviewed